SWENGG4Y2023/CPADTeam02/documentation/SoftwareRequirementSpecification.md

       Conventions        | Definition
       -----------        | -----------
       RAM                | Random Access Memory
-      SmartCO2 Members   | Person who is using the services of the Fitbit application PC                 | Personal Computer
+      SmartCO2 Members   | Person who is using the services of the Smart C02nverter application PC                 | Personal Computer
       Stakeholders       | Any person with an interest in the project who is not a developer Web                | Web Based (to run application on web)